 Group 12

 Jason Day vs. Jim Furyk.
-Going with the “organization of demise” here and a Day 1 disillusioned of the Australian with the aid of the 48-12 months-old Furyk, who completed runner-up at The Players and become in the mix at the Valspar Championship before struggling to a final seventy-four.
+Going with the “organization of demise” here and a Day 1 disillusioned of the Australian with the aid of the 48-12 months-old Furyk, who completed runner-up at The Players and becoming in the mix at the Valspar Championship before struggling to a final seventy-four.

 Group 13

 Tiger Woods vs. Aaron Wise.
 This appears sneaky good for Woods on paper.
-None of the three players in his institution have received because Tiger did at closing year’s Tour Championship and Wise, gambling in his first Match Play, has by no means even been paired with Woods.
+None of the three players in his institution have received because Tiger did at closing year’s Tour Championship, and Wise, gambling in his first Match Play, has by no means even been paired with Woods.

 Group 14